cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

-Secret.js is a JavaScript SDK to write applications interacting with the [Secret Network](https://scrt.network/).
-It uses gRPC-web.
+Secret.js is a JavaScript SDK to write applications interacting with the [Secret Network](https://scrt.network/), which uses gRPC-web.

 </HighlightBox>